©1978

 disciples went out to say, "Christ is Victor.
 In this man,

 Jesus, was God.
 He did not surrender.
-The spirit of God and the spirit

 of humanity are one.
 In His image we are made.
 In our image He